 How we can help

-Examples of our team members EV charging infrastructure work includes advising:
+Examples of our team's EV charging infrastructure work includes advising:

 - The Office of Zero Emission Vehicles in relation to the design of the £950m Rapid Charge Fund to support the roll out of Electric Vehicle Charge Points on the UK’s strategic road network.